ktevfik/fiba/shoppingservice/README.md

 # Shopping Service

 If you open application.
 You can test endpoints via Swagger UI.
+Also don't forget to look test folder.

 - http://localhost:8082/v3/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/